 You’ve probably seen pregnancy tests where you have to pee on a stick to see if you’re pregnant.
 Rapid antigen tests are very similar to this.
 But with rapid antigen tests, your sample will typically be collected with a nasal swab.
 The swab will then be put in a small plastic tube that contains a special liquid, and the test strip will then be dipped in the tube.
 The whole process takes somewhere between five and 30 minutes to get results (Gugliemli, 2020).

 More recently, at-home tests have become available.
 But not all tests are created equal.
 Some tests can be done entirely at home (like the Ellume antigen test), while others include at-home sample collection, but must be sent out to a laboratory for analysis (like the Pixel test).
 Some of the tests require prescriptions, while others are available over the counter.
 New tests are made available as they are approved for emergency use by the FDA (FDA-b, 2020; FDA-c, 2021).

 When do you need same-day results?

 Getting your results quickly is always a priority.
 While waiting for results, a person might continue to infect others.
 By the time a positive result arrives, it can be hard to remember all of the people you may have interacted with to alert them that they need to get tested.
 In extreme cases when people have waited longer than a week to get their results, they’ve been of little or no use at all.

 If you’ve been asked to get a COVID test (like if you’re traveling somewhere and the airline requires it), you can search for a testing site that might be able to provide you with that service.
-Keep in mind though, a negative test isn’t a reason to visit with others.
-It’s a snapshot of a moment in time that tells you that at the moment you got tested, you likely didn’t have COVID.
-But all exposure to others—even to fill your car with gas or grab snacks at a store—is a potential exposure to the coronavirus.
+Keep in mind though that a negative test isn’t a guarantee and it’s still not a good idea to meet with people without masks — especially not with people who are unvaccinated.
+As the vaccine rollout continues, it’s important to get both shots before meeting up with other people.